pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

 Your first step is to register your web application in your Azure AD tenant (associated with your Office 365 tenant).
 The web application is using OWIN and OpenID Connect to handle authentication and authorization.You can find more details about OWIN and OpenId Connect here, as well as about registering you app on the Azure AD tenant here: <http://www.cloudidentity.com/blog/2014/07/28/protecting-an-mvc4-vs2012-project-with-openid-connect-and-azure-ad/>

+Since the application is calling back into Office 365 it's important to grant it permissions to read the user's calendar.

 When you have registered your web application in Azure AD - you will have to configure the following settings in the Web.config file:

     <add key="ida:ClientId" value="[YOUR APPLICATION CLIENT ID]" />